 - In your second delivery, you will know exactly what to expect and how to deal with the changes.

-- Labour is probably faster during the second delivery.
+- Labour will be probably faster during the second delivery.

-- Not all things that happened in your first delivery happen in the second one.
+- Not all the things that happened in your first delivery will happen in the second one.

 How Can You Prepare For Your Next Baby?